Brandioo/PHPExercises/README.md

 # PHPExercises

 GONLINE CRUD Repository in PHP and in JAVASCRIPT.
 Only By GONLINE.
-Photos Soon in my own website. gonlinepro.com
+Photos Soon in my own website. gonlinepro.com GONLINE
+Certified:

 api->gonlinepro/helloWorld